PromaChow/HotelRecommendationSystem/README.md

 <!-- 4.
 Comparison between Regions
     - **Sentiment Comparison:** Bar chart comparing sentiment distributions across regions. -->

-5. Business Status Analysis
+3. Business Status Analysis
     - **Business Status Distribution:** Pie chart showing the distribution of business status (open, closed, etc.).

-Once the dashboard was created it pushed the report both to GitHub Pages and to the  `andorra-hotels-data-warehouse` S3 bucket.
+Once the dashboard was created it used Pelican library to push the report both to GitHub Pages and to the  `andorra-hotels-data-warehouse` S3 bucket.

-#### Data Visualization from L1 data to L2 data
+#### Data Visualization from T1 data to T2 data

 To execute the second visualization dashboard click on the `3.
-Data Visualization` GitHub action and select the `l2` option.
+Data Visualization` GitHub action and select the `t2` option.
 If the prerequisites have been set correctly, the GitHub action will pass, and the dashboard report will be available in the GitHub Pages link.

 For the second visualization dashboard, a Jupyter notebook with the following plots was created:
 <!-- 1. **Review Length Distribution:** Plot the length of each review and its frequency. -->